MAZuhdi/MAZuhdi/README.md

 ### Hi there 👋 I'am Agung

-- 🔭 I’m currently working on MAZuhdi/halamanpersonal-backend
+- 🔭 I’m currently working on MII
 - 🌱 I’m currently learning Web Development
 - 💬 Ask me about History, Historical Movie, Strategy Games such as AoE and Total War, Nasheed
-- 📫 How to reach me: DM me on Instagram
+- 📫 How to reach me: DM me on Instagram / Email

 ## 🔧 Technologies & Tools